top of page

 • JROTC students who hold officer-level leadership positions within their cadet corps (such as Cadet Corps Commanders)

-• A student representative, elected or appointed (appointed by a panel, commission or board) to a local, district, regional or state-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a high-level position of representation to a constituency in a year-round capacity providing service to others.
+• A student representative, elected or appointed (appointed by a panel, commission or board) to a local, district, regional, state, or national-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a high-level position of representation to a constituency in a year-round capacity providing service to others.

 • Examples of this include, but are not limited to, a student representative on their school board or town council, an elected or appointed student officer of a regional or statewide organization that is primarily service-based, etc.